pjnalls/ml-projects/nlp_from_scratch/README.md

 ## Prerequisites
 - Python 3 should be installed (I'm using Python 3.11 at the start of this project), which you can download here: https://www.python.org/downloads/
 - pip should also be installed (I'm using pip 25.1), which is downloaded along with Python
-- venv, which you can use to learn how to set up a virtual environment here: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/
+- A virtual environment created with a tool such as venv, which you can learn how to set up here: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/

 ## Installing PyTorch
 In you virtual environment created with venv, run the following command: